basujindal/chatPDF/README.md

 ## FAQ

-Q) Why not use LangChain
-A) Too abstract for me

 Q) Why not use OpenAI Embeddings
 A) Please feel free to create a pull request to add support for it.
 I wanted to keep the project entirely open source but ultimately couldn't resist using GPT3.5-turbo